 7. “Member Only” Content

 It’s relatively easy and economical to set up any WordPress blog with member-only content that you can charge a membership fee for.
-They’re often combined with private online communities on the topic, which can also be established with inexpensive WordPress plugins.
+It can be a stand-alone offering, or part of a course, eBook, etc. They’re often combined with private online communities on the topic, which can also be established with inexpensive WordPress plugins.
 Alternately, you may want to invest in a website management system that is specially designed for it.

 8. Web translation